-5.4 Comparisons of Datasets
+5.4.
+Comparisons on Datasets

 To evaluate the reliability and complexity of the datasets, we consider two perspectives.
-Firstly, a more general close observation of the models' performances in Table 5.2 and Table 5.3 above, specifically focusing on those models whose performances or computation time was rather surprising or does not show similar effects after performing related actions to the similar models on corresponding datasets.
+Firstly, a more general close observation of the models' performances in Table 10 and Table 11 above, specifically focusing on models whose performances or computation time were rather surprising or does not show similar effects after performing related actions to the similar models on corresponding datasets.
 And secondly, although the feature selection process on both datasets is the same, more features were selected in UNSW-NB15 (20) than in NSL-KDD (19), so for fair and transparent comparisons, we consider the performances of the models implemented using full and normalized features (Program A) since the same normalization is performed on both full datasets.

-5.4.1 Reliability Comparison
+1. Reliability Comparison

-Since KNN typically uses Euclidian distance to find k nearest points from any given point, using normalized features should generally enable all features to be of equal importance thereby improving its performance [40].
+Since KNN typically uses Euclidian distance to find k nearest points from any given point, using the normalized features should generally enable all features to be of equal importance thereby improving its performance [40].
 However, while normalization does improve KNN performance with UNSW-NB15, the reverse is seemingly the case with NSL-KDD across all the metrics.
-Moreover, while the poor performances of SVM and NB with NSL-KDD in Table 5.3 can largely be attributed to lack of normalization, however, a closer look at how they both performed without normalization with UNSW-NB15 implies that the poor performances have more to do with the dataset itself.
-As seen in Table 5.2, the feature selection doesn't seem to improve the performance of KNN and RF (bar on RF's accuracy and detection rate) with NSL-KDD, however, with UNSW-NB15, the performances of both KNN and RF across all the metrics improved.
+Moreover, while the poor performances of SVM and NB on NSL-KDD in Table 11 can largely be attributed to lack of normalization, however, a closer look at how they both performed without normalization with UNSW-NB15 implies that the poor performances have more to do with the dataset itself.
+As seen in Table 10 above, the feature selection does not seem to improve the performance of KNN and RF (except on RF's accuracy and detection rate) with NSL-KDD, however, with UNSW-NB15, the performances of both KNN and RF across all the metrics improved.

+1 Table 12 - Computational Time Summary

+Program Program B Program Total

-Program A (Norm) Program B (FS + Norm) Program C (FS) Total
+A (Norm) (FS + Norm) C (FS) Total

 NSL-KDD 27.37m 23.17m 170.22m 220.76m

 UNSW-NB15 101.67m 189.14m 497.41m 788.22m

 Total 129.04m 212.31m 667.63m